-File History does point in time backups of your files so that you can revert back to the exact copy or version of your files when you need them.
-Although File History allows you to configure how long the backups are retained, however, it doesn’t seem to clear the older versions of the files automatically.
+File History does point in time backups of your files so that you can revert to the exact copy or version of your files when you need them.
+In addition, file History allows you to configure how long the backups are retained.
+However, it doesn’t seem to automatically clear the older versions of the files.

 File History doesn’t automatically clear older versions of the files despite choosing an option in the Keep saved versions: dropdown.
 You can see that in the following screenshot.

 I have configured File History to retain the versions stored within the last one month.
 However, the File History store shows that much older files are intact.
 The automatic cleanup is not working, and we don’t know if it’s by design or not.
 Or is it possible that the older versions are purged automatically when the hard disk becomes full?
 We’re not sure.
 Windows doesn’t seem to have a task that triggers the cleanup of the older File History versions.

 This post tells you how to clean up older versions of your File History backups using two different ways: using the File History GUI or command-line.
 The command-line can also be automated using Task Scheduler.

 Follow any of these methods to clean up older versions of File History backups on your Windows 10/11 computer.